650 registered in the Codeheat contest 2017/18 and learnt how to participate in the developer community with FOSSASIA.

 We are looking for great coders no matter the status, age, gender or background.
-However, in order to be one of the grand prize winners you need to be able to travel to the FOSSASIA OpenTechSummit to Singapore from March 17-19, 2017.
+However, in order to be one of the grand prize winners you need to be able to travel to the FOSSASIA OpenTechSummit to Singapore from March 14-17, 2019.

 What are the prizes?

 Out of the top ten contributors in the contest three grand prize winners will be chosen by the jury.
-The grand prize winners, will receive up to 450USD in travel support (please provide blog post and receipt, reimbursement at the event) and a free speaker's ticket to the FOSSASIA Summit in Singapore from March 17-19.
+The grand prize winners will receive 600 SGD in travel support (please provide blog post and receipt, reimbursement at the event) and a free speaker's ticket to the FOSSASIA Summit in Singapore from March 14-17.
 Plus, they will have the chance to present their work at the event.
-Other top 10 finalists will receive a 100USD travel voucher for a conference of their choice (please provide blog post and receipts, reimbursement after event) and a free ticket for the FOSSASIA summit.
+Other finalists will receive a 100 SGD travel voucher for a conference of their choice (please provide blog post) and a free ticket for the FOSSASIA summit, if they can attend.

 How are the Winners chosen?

 Basically we are looking for good developers who are team players.
-That is why the sheer number of tasks is not the only main criteria.
-As with GSoC we are looking for quality work.
-In the end from the 10 highest scoring developers, the jury will name 3 finalists that will receive the travel stipend to attend the FOSSASIA OpenTechSummit.
-Because some tasks are more involved than others just by the nature of the type of task (for example, heavy coding versus solving a text typo bug), it is entirely possible that someone who completed 15 issues could be chosen as a Grand Prize Winner over someone who completed 35 issues.
-If they are both among the top 10 contributors, they are eligible to be among the Winners.
+That is why the sheer number of tasks is not the only main criteria for choosing the grand prize winners.
+Same as in GSoC we are looking for quality work.
+In the end from the 10 highest scoring developers, the jury will name 3 finalists as grand prize winners that will receive the travel stipend to attend the FOSSASIA OpenTechSummit.
+Because some tasks are more challenging than others just by the nature of the type of task (for example, heavy coding versus solving a text typo bug), it is entirely possible that someone who completed 15 issues could be chosen as a Grand Prize Winner over someone who completed 35 issues, if they are both among the top 10 contributors, they are eligible to be among the Winners.